How to Buy the Best Infinite Banking Policy

 There’s also something called universal life insurance, which has a cash value component.
 This, however, does not have the same strength of guarantees that whole life insurance does and is not reliable for capital growth.
 It’s correlated to the stock market, and therefore subject to the same fluctuations.

 You want guaranteed interest, guaranteed level premiums, and a cash value that’s guaranteed not to decrease.
 You get all of that with whole life insurance.
 And while the dividend is not guaranteed, that’s simply because profit cannot be guaranteed.
-That’s why you want to work with a company that has a good history.

 2. Paid-Up Additions

 If you want a policy with the most early-cash-value build-up, you’ll want to maximize your PUAs (paid-up additions).
 PUAs are additional money that you can contribute to your policy every time you pay your premiums.
-They are like additional, fully paid-up death benefit.
+They are like an additional, fully paid-up death benefit.
 This translates to additional cash value since the cash value is the equity of your death benefit.

 However, just because maximum PUAs are great for early cash value does not mean it’s automatically the right choice.
 You also want to have enough base premium to support a solid death benefit.
 You’ll want to think about and balance your family’s need for cash with your family’s need for protection.